sobo94/Product-Label-Visual-for-PowerBi/README.md

 # Introduction
-TODO: We are building a menu system that will show each customer their live ordering menu.
+We are building a Label system for product labels and shipping labels that will be used by employees to know content of food and where it is to be sent

 # Getting Started
 TODO: